robertwaredev/rwm-vault/Atlas/Scripts/The Biggest Secret to Becoming a Genius Music Producer.md

 > *Crouching down, camera on ground.*

-Inspiration is completely fucking useless...
+Inspiration is completely fucking useless…

 > *Angle switch, *

-...*unless* you extract little bits o' knowledge along the way and *make sure* you can reuse them later.
+…*unless* you extract little bits o' knowledge along the way and *make sure* you can reuse them later.

 > *Angrily, pointing at background*